aghadavood/WhereIsThis/README.md

 # 🌍 Where Is This?
-Iran Edition

 Testing if Gemini 3 Pro actually knows the world — specifically Iran.